-the extent to which the information is well known;
+- the extent to which the information is well known; - whether the person to whom the information relates is known to be (or to have been) associated with the matters dealt with in the document; - the availability of the information from publicly available resources; - any other matters that I consider relevant.

-- whether the person to whom the information relates is known to be (or to have been) associated with the matters dealt with in the document; - the availability of the information from publicly available resources; - any other matters that I consider relevant.
+The information relating to a third party is not well known and would only be known to a limited group of people with a business need to know.
+As this information is only known to

-The information relating to the third parties is not well known and would only be known to a limited group of people with a business need to know.
-As this information is only known to a limited group of people, the individual(s) concerned is/are not generally known to be associated with the matters discussed in the document.
+Dreyfus and Secretary Attorney-General's Department (Freedom of information) [2015] AATA 962 a limited group of people, the individual(s) concerned is/are not generally known to be associated with the matters discussed in the document.
 This information is not available from publicly accessible sources.